jbroadway/elefant/README.md

 5. Go to your site and see that it worked.
 You should see a basic website and welcome page if all went well.

-6. Go to `/admin` and you can log in with the master username and password from your global configuration.
+6. Go to `/admin` and you can log in with the username and password from step 4.

 7. Edit `layouts/default.html` and add your site stylings.

-8. Create an app and write some models/handlers/views.
+8. Create an app using `php conf/make.php myapp` and write some models/handlers/views.
 Lather, rinse, repeat.

 The GitHub page is the place to go for issues and info.
 If there's a need, I'll make a Posterous Group for it as well, so let me know if you think that